 The vision statement is intended to succinctly indicate the type of university that SU wishes to be in the future.
 This is a draft version of the Vision Statement.
-University approval for the Vision Statement will be sought in fall 2012.
+University approval for the Vision Statement will be sought in fall 2012 through spring 2013.